prisma/prisma/docs/prisma-schema-file.md

 }
 ```

+There are a few limitations with `env` at the moment:

-> Unfortunately, you cannot use string concat operations to build your url for now.
+- It is not possible to use string concat operations to build your url
+- It is not possible to use environment variables for the `provider` argument in `datasource` and `generator` definitions

 ### Switching data sources based on environments